What Lies Beyond: Background

 The album consist of 11 tracks, which are recorded in the period of 2010–2012.
 The pieces are a little bit different in genre, which gives Sevi somewhat interesting and diverse sounding and style, which they call heart rock.
 All of the songs in the album are written by Svetlana "Sevi" Bliznakova and Rally Velinov, separately or together, and later arranged by the whole band.
-The last song of the album, called "Into You" is a some kind of a bonus track, written, played and recorded by Svetlana "Sevi" Bliznakova and appeared unplanned in the album.
+The last song of the album, called "Into You" is some kind of a bonus track, written, played and recorded by Svetlana "Sevi" Bliznakova and appeared unplanned in the album.

 During the active period of the band until the release of "What Lies Beyond", there were two guitar players – Peter Bratanov and Ivan Angelov.
 Their appearance in Sevi, along with the different music tastes of all the members in the band, helps for the creation of motley, rich and colorful compositions, which leads to the essence of Sevi's typical style.